 Discussing student’s progress and performance should always be about balance.
 While you may have to highlight a current weakness, it is best to share a recent accomplishment.
 Give the good with the bad.

 The student is more apt to take ownership of his or her current work if he or she is actually present.
 Allowing the student to share in the discussion will give them a better understanding of what is expected of them.

 No explanation needed. 🙂

 Being confident about what you have to share with parents is key.
 Determine what it is that you want to talk about and which questions are vital.
-Amanda Morin’s worksheet is an excellent guide for a confident conference convo.
+Amanda Morin’s worksheet is an excellent guide to a confident conference convo.